-I am inspired by the workings and mystery of the natural world.
-Travel and the oddities of twenty-first century life also provide plenty to ponder.
+The workings and mystery of the natural world inspire and teach me.
+Travel and the oddities of twenty-first century life provide plenty to ponder.

 - Best of the Net nomination, 2016